 Lawmakers are already expected to return to the Capitol for September’s veto session and to tackle redistricting, but the first session of the 101st General Assembly hadn’t even officially concluded before requests for special sessions began to pour in.
-Thus far, the Governor’s Office has received 13 official requests.
+Thus far, the Governor’s Office has received more than one dozen official requests.

 From eminent domain to police funding, here’s a look at the special session requests thus far.

 FRA with pro-life protections: A coalition of lawmakers from both chambers, led by GOP Rep. Nick Schroer, asked Gov. Mike Parson to include a prohibition of the use of public funds for abortions if he calls lawmakers back to extend the federal reimbursement allowance (FRA).